Media literacy techniques can help teens view alcohol marketing with a critical eye.

 - What values and lifestyles are represented by this ad?

 - What isn’t the ad saying?
 Does it show anything bad about alcohol?

 Exercises like this can help your teen better understand that alcohol ads communicate the advertiser’s point of view and learn how to challenge what an ad is saying, internally.
 With time, the exercises will help your teen realize that they don’t have to buy in to an advertiser’s message.
 Educators call it learning to read between the lines, and it is relevant to all media messages, both commercial and noncommercial.

 Alcohol advertising regulation

 The First Amendment provides substantial protections to speech, and thus substantially limits the government’s ability to regulate truthful, non-deceptive alcohol advertising based on concerns about underage appeal.
 For this reason, the Federal Trade Commission has long encouraged the alcohol industry to adopt and comply with self-regulatory standards to reduce the extent to which alcohol advertising targets teens, whether by placement or content.

 Most alcohol advertisers have pledged to comply with one of three voluntary self-regulatory codes designed to limit targeting of teens.
 Among other provisions, these codes direct that no more than 28.4% of the audience for an ad may consist of people under 21, based on reliable audience data; and that ad content should not appeal primarily to people under 21.
 For more information about the codes visit the websites for the Distilled Advertising Council of the United States, the Beer Institute, and the Wine Institute.

 The Federal Trade Commission monitors compliance with these codes formally and informally.
 It has published the results of three major studies on alcohol advertising and industry self-regulation.
-The 2008 Alcohol Report is the most recent report.
-A new study is underway.
+The 2014 Alcohol Report is the most recent report.

 If you believe that an ad doesn't comply with codes, consider filing a complaint.
 You can submit a complaint with: